-Los Medanos College students, currently completing their education remotely amid the COVID-19 shelter-in-place regulations, are likely to have a new Brentwood campus to attend if restrictions are relaxed by the fall.
+Los Medanos College students, currently completing their education remotely amid the COVID-19 shelter-in-place regulations, are likely to have a new Brentwood campus to attend if pandemic health guidance allows face-to-face services and instruction by the fall.

 The $65 million, 55,000-square-foot facility at 1351 Pioneer Square (near Marsh Creek Road and Highway 4) is slated to fully open for the fall 2020 semester (at the end of August) if face-to-face instruction is allowed.